Harikeshav-3105/digital-assistant/README.md

 You can ask some math, algebra, search wikipedia, tell the time, fetch the latest news, whatever!

-So far, you cannt book a cab or stuff like that.
+So far, you cannot book a cab or stuff like that.

 This project is actively maintained, and such features will be available in the future!